Songonge/SQL-Projects/Spotify_Streams.md

 * As Long As You Love Me: Number of interruptions: 12
 * Weird Fishes/ Arpeggi: Number of interruptions: 11

-So, the answer is **Yes**, there are specific tracks or artists with consistently high interruption rates.
+So, the answer is **Yes**.
+There are specific tracks or artists with consistently high interruption rates.

 The third question to be addressed here is: